apache/arrow/docs/source/format/ADBC.rst

 .. figure:: ./ADBCQuadrants.svg

    ADBC, JDBC, and ODBC are database-agnostic.
-They define the the API that the application uses, but not how that API is implemented, instead deferring to drivers to fulfill requests using the protocol of their choice.
+They define the API that the application uses, but not how that API is implemented, instead deferring to drivers to fulfill requests using the protocol of their choice.
 JDBC and (generally) ODBC offer results in a